top of page

 How much does a makeup artist get paid?

-The average UK salary is variable and differs in terms of your experience level, the size and type of production you work on, and the company you work for.
+The average UK salary is variable and depends on your experience level, the size and type of production you work on, and the company you work for.

 Most of the work in this field is freelance and self-employed and involves a mix of short and long-term contracts.
 The added bonus is that you may get to travel the world for work and work with some of your favourite celebrities.
 Every day will be different, making it an exciting and dynamic career choice.